If you are looking for the best aquarium plants for shrimp then you are at the right place.

 You can keep it as a floating plant in your shrimp tank aquarium.

-It will provide a lot of hiding places to your shrimps.
+It will provide a lot of hiding places for your shrimps.

 This plant is very easy to care for and can tolerate a wide range of water parameters which makes it ideal for beginners.